DelftMercurians/Dies/README.md

 - `-m`: Mode: `sim` for simulation, `live` for real robot.

+_Note:_ If you have large files in the repository that you wouldn't like to upload to the server, add their names to `.rsyncignore`.

 ### Web UI Development

 If you do not indent to make changes to the Typescript code of the web UI, feel free to skip this section.